 How can you help your baby fall asleep?

 Not all babies know how to put themselves to sleep.
-When it is time for bed, many parents want to rock their baby to sleep.
+When it’s time for bed, many parents want to rock their baby to sleep.
 Newborns and younger infants will fall asleep while breastfeeding.
 Having a routine at bedtime is a good idea.
 But if an older baby falls asleep while eating or in your arms, this may become a pattern.
-Your baby may then begin to expect to be in your arms in order to fall asleep.
-When your baby briefly awakens during a sleep cycle, he or she may not be able to go back to sleep on his or her own.
+Your baby may then start to expect to be in your arms to fall asleep.
+When your baby briefly awakens during a sleep cycle, they may not be able to go back to sleep on their own.

-After the newborn period, most experts recommend allowing your baby to become sleepy in your arms, then placing him or her in the bed while still awake.
-This way your baby learns how to go to sleep on his or her own.
+After the newborn period, most experts advise allowing your baby to become sleepy in your arms, then placing them in the bed while still awake.
+This way your baby learns how to go to sleep on their own.
 Playing soft music while your baby is getting sleepy is also a good way to help create a bedtime routine.